GhadaElkhawaga/ConsisXAI/README.md

-# ConsisXIA
+# ConsisXAI
-The code in this repository is an implementation of the technique proposed in the paper with the title: "ConsisXIA: Consistency-based Metrics for
+The code in this repository is an implementation of the technique proposed in the paper with the title: "ConsisXAI: Consistency-based Metrics for
 Evaluating Explainable Machine Learning".
-ConsisXIA is an implementation of a technique to evaluate global machine learning explainability (XIA) methods based on feature subset consistency.
+ConsisXAI is an implementation of a technique to evaluate global machine learning explainability (XAI) methods based on feature subset consistency.

 To be able to replicate the paper findings and results, follow this execution order: